Vascular Graft Market Size and Share

 By Material: ePTFE Leadership Challenged by Biosynthetic Innovation

-ePTFE continues to dominate revenues, contributing almost half of the vascular graft market share in 2024 because of predictable handling characteristics and established clinical data.
-Polyester (Dacron) remains the go-to in large-diameter aortic repairs owing to its woven architecture and burst-pressure resilience.
+ePTFE continues to dominate revenues, contributing almost half of the vascular graft market share in 2024 due to its predictable handling characteristics and established clinical data.
+Polyester (Dacron) remains the go-to material for large-diameter aortic repairs due to its woven architecture and burst-pressure resilience.
 Yet biosynthetic hybrids, advancing at 8.19% CAGR, increasingly converge structural strength with biologic integration, capturing surgeon interest where long-term patency is crucial.

 Cost considerations currently favor legacy materials, but hospital value-analysis teams are receptive to infection-resistant coatings and bio-integrative surfaces when downstream savings are demonstrable.
 Polyurethane-based options hold a niche role in mobile anatomical territories where flex-fatigue failure threatens rigid polymers.
 Regulatory pathways reward incremental improvements on familiar substrates, so innovators often layer antimicrobial or antiproliferative features onto ePTFE backbones to expedite clearance.
 As outcome data accumulate, hospitals may recalibrate cost–benefit analyses, unlocking broader substitution of biosynthetic options in routine indications.